Trustees and Committee Members

 of days gone by

 Just as the Manawahe hills are continually rising and the plains sinking, so must the make-up of the trust evolve.
 We have nine members who are no longer on the trust or are committee members but we would like to acknowledge the huge contributions they have made both in the development and work of the Trust and socially.
-Yvonne Skudder and Brian Crawford, Deborah and Ian Crossan, Wiel Jongmans, Pete McLaren, Julie McBeth, Dave Wright, Darryl Howard, Margaret Wennink, Ed Bekker, Natasja Boon, Gail Boynton, Peter Van Alphen, Andrew Collicott, Janet Milbank, Liddy Baker and Helen Dobbin we can’t thank you enough for the fantastic contributions you have all made.
+Yvonne Skudder and Brian Crawford, Deborah and Ian Crossan, Wiel Jongmans, Pete McLaren, Julie McBeth, Dave Wright, Darryl Howard, Margaret Wennink, Ed Bekker, Natasja Boon, Gail Boynton, Peter Van Alphen, Andrew Collicott, Janet Milbank, Liddy Baker, Helen Dobbin, Hilary Hurst and Catharine Roozendaal we can’t thank you enough for the fantastic contributions you have all made.